-Terms and Conditions policy refer to the agreement that includes the rules, terms, and guidelines of acceptable behaviour.
+Terms and Conditions policy refer to the agreement that includes the rules, terms, and guidelines of acceptable behavior.

-Other useful sections, a user must agree to for use or access to your website and mobile app are also included in this agreement.
+Other useful sections, a user must agree to for use or access to your website and mobile app included in this agreement.

 The Terms and Conditions policy is a type of legal contract between you and your users who access your website and mobile app.